 Spirituality of Walsingham Weekend with the Community of Our Lady of Walsingham

 Anyone wanting to deepen their faith and learn more about the spirituality of Walsingham are invited to join us at our new base at the Dowry House Retreat Centre in Walsingham.
 We will explore the spirituality of Walsingham and discuss what Mary’s ‘yes’ at the Annunciation means for us in our own lives.
 Joining the community for Mass, the Divine Office and Eucharistic Adoration will make this a spiritually enriching weekend for those wanting to deepen their faith and live it to the full.
 Food and accommodation provided.

 Time : Any time from 3pm on the Friday until the afternoon of the Sunday.
 If you cannot make the whole weekend how about meeting up with us on the Saturday at Walsingham?
 Please call us for any clarification needed.

 What to bring: Personal items, writing materials, Bible.

 Directions: Dowry House Retreat Centre, 47-49 High St, Walsingham NR22 6BZ

-Download the Registration Form here: Walsingham Spirituality Weekend or phone Sr Theresa on 01277 373848 for any further details.
+Download the Registration Form here: Walsingham Spirituality Weekend or phone Sr Theresa on 01328 821293 for further details.